 The faults of the Copenhagen standards were obvious and devalued UN authority by demonstrating the they had their head in the clouds, knowing nothing about life at the sharp end.

 Four years on, I have been regularly flayed for the failings of the current IMAS.
 This has made me pay close attention to much wider issues in demining - and to try to represent the field needs across the spectrum.
 With the Review Board making changes each year, the IMAS do get better every year, but the process is slow and resistance from some of the old players in this industry is very strong indeed.
-Review Board membership is an "honorary" role, and it has taken time to get an active and informed membership, but this is getting better and the Standards are improving.
+Review Board membership is an "honorary" role, and we rarely get an active and informed membership, but the Standards are improving.

 What the IMAS actually are